Skip to content

 Meet the Author

-Arlene began her career as a public school teacher; she is an Early Childhood Education Specialist.
-She has taught everyone from kindergarteners in California to parents and teachers in Western Samoa to college students back home again in California.
+Arlene began her career as a public school teacher and is an Early Childhood Education Specialist.
+She has taught everyone from kindergartners, parents, teachers, college students, and business professionals.

 EDUCATION